waseemhnyc/MRF-SDN/Ground-Robot-Tools/Rosaria/README.md

 Now instead of publshing commands to the mobilesim robot, you are able to publish commands on a actual robot.

-For more info contact: Dr Flavio Cabrer
+For more info contact: Dr Flavio Cabrera